microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ## LONG DESCRIPTION

-PSRule lets you use options when calling `Invoke-PSRule` to change how rules are executed.
+PSRule lets you use options when calling cmdlets such as `Invoke-PSRule` and `Test-PSRuleTarget` to change how rules are processed.
 This topic describes what options are available, when to and how to use them.

 The following options are available for use: